awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

-# Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binlog replication\)<a name="AuroraMySQL.Replication.MySQL"></a>
+# Replication between Aurora and MySQL or between Aurora and another Aurora DB cluster \(binary log replication\)<a name="AuroraMySQL.Replication.MySQL"></a>

 Because Amazon Aurora MySQL is compatible with MySQL, you can set up replication between a MySQL database and an Amazon Aurora MySQL DB cluster\.
-This type of replication uses the MySQL binary log replication, and is commonly referred to as *binlog replication*\.
-If you use binlog replication with Aurora, we recommend that your MySQL database run MySQL version 5\.5 or later\.
+This type of replication uses the MySQL binary log replication, also referred to as *binlog replication*\.
+If you use binary log replication with Aurora, we recommend that your MySQL database run MySQL version 5\.5 or later\.
 You can set up replication where your Aurora MySQL DB cluster is the replication source or the replica\.
 You can replicate with an Amazon RDS MySQL DB instance, a MySQL database external to Amazon RDS, or another Aurora MySQL DB cluster\.

 You can also replicate with an Amazon RDS MySQL DB instance or Aurora MySQL DB cluster in another AWS Region\.
 When you're performing replication across AWS Regions, ensure that your DB clusters and DB instances are publicly accessible\.
 Aurora MySQL DB clusters must be part of a public subnet in your VPC\.